 Diagnosis Accuracy: Predictive analytics helps the doctors to provide the patients a more accurate diagnosis with better treatment options.
 For, e.g., When a person is suffering from any disease, instead of a doctor relying solely on their knowledge for proper diagnosis they can switch on to predictive analytics.
 With the efficiency of predictive analytics, a complete analysis of the patient’s previous medical history is done against an elaborate databank that helps the doctor to make a more precise diagnosis and design a treatment plan sooner.

 Preventive Medicine: Modern lifestyle has given rise to several life-threatening diseases which if not treated properly can seriously take a toll on our lives.
-Predictive analytics works with advanced genetic sciences to identify patients who are at high risk and accordingly provide them with the precaution information.
+Predictive analytics in claims management works with advanced genetic sciences to identify patients who are at high risk and accordingly provide them with the precaution information.